data-for-change/anyway-newsflash-infographics/docs/HowTo.md

 ![](2020-05-20-23-37-56.png)
 8. Once changes approved, you will be able to Merge Pull Request.
 ![](2020-05-21-00-22-50.png)
-9. github will automatically delete the branch, after the merge is done. (they can still be restored).
+9. Github will automatically delete the branch, after the merge is done. (they can still be restored).
 10. Hooray, you are done, cherish the moment!